The Major Web Browsers are Failing Power Users

 Imagine a different approach though:

-If you have each client set up in their own isolated Project, how much easier would it be to service each of your clients?
+If you have each client set up in their own isolated Workspace, how much easier would it be to service each of your clients?

 Say your oldest client, Acme, Inc., just launched a new widget today and you need to tend to the buzz on their social profiles.

-You click the “Acme Inc. Social Media” Project you created months ago in Ghost Browser from your Projects list.
+You click the “Acme Inc. Social Media” Workspace you created months ago in Ghost Browser from your Workspace list.

 Now you have all of their social media properties up.
 And what’s more, you are already logged in to those sites because Ghost maintains that cookie jar for you.